kahnvex/slugnet/docs-src/index.rst

 layer, :math:`\bm{b}^{(i)}` represents a learned vector of bias terms at this layer, and :math:`\bm{x}` represents the input at this layer.

+In this equation we have bolded the input variable :math:`\bm{x}` to signify that it is a vector.

 Neural networks rely on a nonlinear activation function to learn nonlinear functions.
 Without a nonlinear activation function, a neural network is nothing more than a linear model.
 There are several choices one can make for activation